andreypomortsev/statistical-list.pop-performance-evaluation/README.md

 ## Repository Structure

-- `data/`: Contains sample data used for performance evaluation.
+- `data/`: Contains samples data used for performance evaluation.
 - `notebooks/`: Jupyter notebook with detailed analysis and visualization.
-- `results/`: Generated plots and results from the analysis.
+- `plots/`: Generated plot from the analysis.

 ## Installation